SHARE THE SUN

 What is a Solar Renewable Energy Credit?

 SRECs are performance-based incentives that create economic benefits from solar generation.
+One (1) SREC is allotted to each megawatt-hour of solar energy that is produced.
 An average home produces 3-5 SRECs each year.
-As of November 2021, one SREC in Pennsylvania was valued at $38.

-To monetize their SRECs, homeowners & businesses must register their solar systems in the Pennsylvania AEPS and GATS systems.
+To monetize their SRECs, homeowners & businesses must register their solar systems in the PJM-GATS, and work with a broker to receive the economic benefit annually.
 Alternatively, you can choose to donate your SRECs to support solar installations in low- and moderate-income communities across Philadelphia.

 Solar & Low-Income Households